js-bits/executor/README.md

 - `REJECTED`
 - `SETTLED` (equals to either `RESOLVED` or `REJECTED`)

-Use `Executor.STATES` static enum property in order to to access them.
+Use `Executor.STATES` static enum property in order to access them.

 ```javascript
 // create a new class of Executor